 - No particular opener will work well on all soil textures.
 If a farm has multiple of soil textures, openers may have to be changed to suit certain fields and their respective current conditions.

 - Double shoot openers may require frequent adjustment of depth and forward speed to ensure proper placement with adequate separation of seed and fertilizer.

-- When soil conditions are very moist, particularly in fine clay soils, ensure the seed row furrow is sealing adequately to preserve seedbed moisture.
+- When soil conditions are very moist, particularly in fine clay soils, ensure the seed row furrow is sealing or closing adequately to preserve seedbed moisture.
 Also ensure packer wheels are not building up with mud or pulling up seed with mud clods.

 - When assembling components from several sources, pay special attention to ensuring good assembly and mechanical compatibility.

 - Take the time to level all components.

 Research on the Prairies has found that clear changes in weed communities do not generally occur with the adoption of conservation tillage seeding.
 Weed communities are more influenced by location, crop rotation, and environmental conditions for a particular year.
 An Agriculture and Agri-Food Canada is a department of the Government of Canada. study at Rycroft, Alberta compared the impact of three tillage systems (conventional, reduced and A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. systems) on the weed population during early crop growth.
 The study found that the relative contributions to the size and diversity of weed flora are likely to be greater by common species under conventional tillage and by rare species under reduced and zero-tillage systems.
 No consistent increase in the weed population occurred with time among the three systems tested.